The Wilton Fly Fishing Club

 In addition to the River Keeper being available, there is also in place a 'local buddy' or 'mentoring' system that any Member can call upon at any time.
 This is so that anyone new or who hasn't visited various parts of the river, are able to tap into and call upon current information, maybe some fishing time with another Member if they so wish, to ensure that EVERY Member is able to gain the maximum from their fishing visits.

 Over the past hundred years, The Wilton Club on the Wylye has been fortunate in being able to escape or avoid most of the misfortunes that has affected many once pristine fly-fishing waters.
-Such things as poorly advised improvements, non-beneficial stocking policies, the occasional pollution incidents, or difficulties arising from multiple changes of ownership.
+Such things as poorly advised improvements, the occasional pollution incidents, or difficulties arising from multiple changes of ownership.
+This is why the River Wylye and the wider Avon catchment is recognised today as one of the last places in the World where you can experience pure chalk stream fishing for wild brown trout.

 A spirit of fly-fishing fellowship has always been a fundamental part of what The Wilton Club is.
 This is passive and not intrusive, but for any Member, there is available a depth and range of fly-fishing knowledge and shared experience from its collective membership at any time.